Charliemowood/atom-guide/README.md

 # Opening, Editing, and Saving Files

 In this section, there will be a focus on getting started with several basic tasks in Atom using the graphical interface of your system.
-You may prefer to use the [Command Line](#setting-up-and-using-atom-from-the-command-line-to-open-files-and-folders).
+You can move to a relevant section if you prefer to use the [command line](#setting-up-and-using-atom-from-the-command-line-to-open-files-and-folders).

 ### Open a file in Atom

 It is relatively simple to open a file in Atom.

 You need to find the file you want to open.
-It can be any file in your filesystem, for instance a file in *Desktop* or *Documents*.
+It can be any file in your file system, for instance a file in *Desktop* or *Documents*.

+#### Procedure for Opening a File in Atom

 1. Right click on the file you want to open.
-2. Select from the dropdown *Open with* or *Open with Other Application* depending on your system.
+2. Select from the dropdown *Open with* or *Open with Other Application* depending on your operating system.
 3. A new window will open.
 Click on the Atom icon.

 You will now have the file you have selected open in Atom.